Create A Smart Promotion Plan

 - Find a list of local relevant events and sponsor with a call to action.

 Use the behavioral evidence and data of what the majority of your target does and what they want, to better increase the chance they will pay attention to your promotions.
-There will always be the outliers, but if there are enough customer types to constitute a viable market, then it’s probably worth your efforts.
+There will always be the outliers (not all retired couples go bowling), but if there are enough customer types to constitute a viable market, then it’s probably worth your efforts.

 Step 5.
 Develop a timeline